 Sarah Selecky's breakout debut collection, This Cake Is for the Party, was a finalist for the Scotiabank Giller Prize, was shortlisted for the Commonwealth Writers’ Prize for Best First Book, and was longlisted for the Frank O’Connor International Short Story Award.
-Her new novel, Radiant Shimmering Light, was published in Canada in May 2018 (HarperCollins Canada), Australia and New Zealand in August 2018 (Text), and will be published in the U.K. in November 2018 (Text) and the U.S. in December 2018 (Bloomsbury).
+Her new novel, Radiant Shimmering Light, was published in Canada in May 2018 (HarperCollins Canada), Australia and New Zealand in August 2018 (Text), the U.K. in November 2018 (Text), and the U.S. in December 2018 (Bloomsbury).
 It has been optioned for TV by Muse Entertainment, with plans to create a premium one-hour series.

 Sarah Selecky Writing School is an online creative writing school that approaches writing as an art, and also as a contemplative practice.
 We believe that skill comes from study, that inspiration comes from love, and that both are necessary.